What egg freezing means?

 Although egg freezing does not guarantee motherhood in the future it certainly gives more reproduction control to the woman.
 If you don’t want to be a mother now but you know you will want to be one in the future then perhaps egg freezing is an option for you.

 – Improved technology

 Since 2012 egg freezing is a much more successful procedure.
 It is safer and the results are much greater.
-Mainly it is because the discarding of the slow freeze method which exposed the eggs to injuries lowering their quality.
-Now thanks to vitrification which makes eggs freeze instantly the risk of injuries to the eggs is minimal.
+This was made possible due to the discarding of the slow freeze method which exposed the eggs to injuries lowering their quality.
+Now thanks to vitrification which freezes eggs instantly the risk of injuries to the eggs is minimal.

 – Preserve egg quality

 Thanks to egg freezing you can stop worrying about the quality of your eggs diminishing after you reach your thirties.
 Lower quality eggs have higher risks of miscarriages and chromosomal abnormalities.
 If you want to focus on your career or other things than freezing eggs will help you preserve the quality of your eggs increasing your chances of getting pregnant after postponing motherhood.

 In some cases women are not able to find “the one”, their dream guy and decide to settle for a man that will just be a good husband and a father.
 They do this because they are afraid that when they finally find the one and only their fertility will already be gone.
 Having your eggs frozen will give you more time to look for the man of your dreams.